EmekaEnshinyan/HackerNews-API-Design-Back-End/README.md

 1. Run the server through IntelliJ by compiling and running the program (you can test via Postman or type in **localhost:8080/hn/articles** in a browser)
 2. type the following in the terminal either in VSCode or in Windows CLI:
 ```
-$cd [directory of HackerNews-API-Design-Front-End repostory]
+$cd [directory of HackerNews-API-Design-Front-End repository]
 ```
 then npm start:
 ```